eiErick/to-do-list/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto está sob a licença GNU.

 ---